longyarnz/jamshop/src/pages/products/great_dummy.md

 price: 104.99
 excerpt: Something that you trully need, but haven’t know about it yet
 image: images/products/dummy.svg
-description: description: >-
+description: >-
     Something that you trully need, but haven’t know about it yet.
-Multiple winner of Community Awarads.
+Multiple winner of Community Awards.

-    Awards:
+Awards: >-
     * Award Local 2020
     * Award Global 2019
     * Best Value Award